 Breeding cannabis can be an extremely complicated and time consuming process.
 In order to identify and stabilize a sought after trait, it may take multiple generations and hundreds, if not thousands, of plants.
 This is why most breeding operations are left to the professionals who have sizable facilities dedicated to breeding.
 This is not to say that basic breeding cannot be done in a cannabis hobby garden.
 In fact, some of the most unique cannabis strains available were created by home growers; in some cases, by complete accident.

 One aspect of cannabis breeding that is different than most vegetable breeding programs is that cannabis plants are dioecious, meaning they have separate female and male plants.
 Most vegetable plants are monoecious plants, meaning they have both male and female organs on a single plant.
 Dioecious plants are more complicated to breed because the breeder must pollinate a female plant with pollen from a male plant.
 Seeds generated from cross-pollination of two plants will produce more genetic variation than seeds created through a self-pollination (monoecious plants) technique and, therefore, requires more time and effort to find and stabilize a sought after trait.
+Basically, don’t expect to be providing the next great hybrid on your first attempt at cross-pollination.
 Before purchasing seeds or beginning a home breeding program, it is a good idea to have a basic understanding of cannabis breeding techniques and terminology.

 Chances are good, if you’ve researched cannabis breeding, you have come across the term “landrace”.
 A landrace variety is a type of cannabis that has established itself in a particular region and has grown there wild for a very long time.
 Essentially, landrace cannabis strains are strains that are native to a particular area, where they developed naturally and have grown wild for millennia.
 Because of their natural stabilization through natural selection, landrace strains are stable, robust genetics that produce homogeneous offspring.
 In other words, landrace strains from a particular area will display very similar growth patterns, appearance, and cannabinoid/terpene profiles.